Agent Architecture / Foundation

 Thesis

-Agent Harness vs Everything Else: The Real Difference is a practical lesson in agent architecture: Understand the harness as the operating layer around the model: tools, state, permissions, memory, and feedback loops.
+What is an Agent Harness? and How to build a great one! teaches a practical agent architecture move: Understand the harness as the operating layer around the model: tools, state, permissions, memory, and feedback loops.

 01